 What Are Delinquent Taxes?

-Delinquent taxes refer to any amount of tax debt owed to the IRS or a state.
+Delinquent taxes refer to any amount of tax liability owed to the IRS or a state.
 You are considered delinquent when you miss the due date for a tax return or other established liability has passed and the amount due remains unpaid.
 Once you become delinquent, penalties and interest will begin to compound on top of the outstanding amount until the entire balance is paid in full.

 Ignoring your delinquent taxes can result in severe consequences.
 The IRS or state taxing agency may issue an assessment and then a tax warrant covering all unpaid tax, penalties, and interest.
 If the tax warrant is not paid within the specified period of time, it is typically filed with a court in the county where you reside.
-The IRS or state taxing agency can then garnish your wages, or place a tax lien against your property and assets to pay the tax debt.
+The IRS or state taxing agency can then garnish your wages, or place a tax lien against your property and assets to pay the tax liability.
 It is imperative that you handle a delinquent tax notice as soon as possible in order to avoid penalties and to prevent liens and garnishments.
-If you are a delinquent taxpayer, it is best to consult a tax professional who can help you settle the debt.
+If you are a delinquent taxpayer, it is best to consult a tax professional who can help you settle the liability.

 How To Avoid Becoming A Delinquent Taxpayer